Singapore has earned its reputation as one of the best shopping destinations in the world.

 Visit Far East Plaza for some great bargains and fun people-watching opportunities.

-- Make a walk-in appointment – This mall has several beauty and service salons that are just as affordable as its shops.
-Most of these salons do not require an appointment, so no need to call ahead.
+- Beauty salons – This mall has several beauty and service salons that are just as affordable as its shops.
+Most of these salons do not require an appointment.
 Walk in for a spontaneous massage, haircut, or even a tattoo at Far East Plaza.

 Takashimaya is a department store originally established in Japan.